 Skill Level Intermediate

-- [Voiceover] Hi, I'm Eric Wing, and welcome to creating Sprinkler and Fire-Alarm Systems with AutoCAD.
-In this course, we'll look at how to configure display configurations and how to properly set up routing preferences as well as systems.
-I'll start by showing you how to externally reference an architectural underlay and how to add your own room tags that will update automatically.
-Then I'll show you how to add sprinklers, pipes, fittings, and how to tag these items to add intelligence to your model.
+- [Eric] Hi, I'm Eric Wing, and welcome to Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+In this course, we'll look at how to configure display configurations, and how to properly set up routing preferences as well as systems.
+I'll start by showing you how to externally reference an architectural underlay and how to add your own room pegs that will update automatically.
+Then I'll show you how to add sprinklers, pipes, fittings and how to tag these items to add intelligence to your model.

-We're gonna learn how to add fire alarm devices, control panels, conduit, and cable tray as well.
+We'll learn how to add fire-alarm devices, control panels, conduit and cable tray as well.
 We'll be covering all these features plus plenty of other tools and techniques.
-Now let's get started with Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Now let's get started started with Creating Sprinkler and Fire-Alarm Systems with AutoCAD.

 Migrating from AutoCAD to Revitwith Paul F. Aubin2h 18m Intermediate

 AutoCAD: 3D Architectural Modelingwith Scott Onstott3h 12m Intermediate

 Are you sure you want to mark all the videos in this course as unwatched?